ArnabKumarRoy02/OIBSIP/Unemployment Analysis using Python/README.md

 ## Files

  - [unemployment_analysis.ipynb](unemployment_analysis.ipynb): This Jupyter Notebook contains the code and the detailed explanation of the project.
 It covers data exploration, preprocessing, model building, and evaluation.
- - [unemployment.csv](Unemployment in India.csv): This is the dataset used in the project.
+ - [Unemployment in India.csv](Unemployment in India.csv): This is the dataset used in the project.

 ## Dependencies